 And yet, cross-selling remains a huge challenge for B2B organizations.

-In this post, we're going to look at how to help your sales team cross-sell more effectively, and how to implement each one.
+In this post, we're going to look at soome training for sales reps to help your team cross-sell more effectively, and how to implement each tip.

 Sometimes there is the rush to find ways to increase revenue, through any means necessary.
 Often the solution that is being cross sold has less value than the primary solution already sold to your target client.
 If the sales team feel like a solution is being forced upon them to their accounts and it is a not a great fit, you will start to lose the sales team.
 Identify the specifics for target accounts that make them a great fit for cross selling solution.